euroblaze/agentshop/spec.md

 #### Customer Inquiry Feature
 At the bottom of each product description page, there will be a simple "Ask a question about the product" section.
 This feature will also incorporate human validation.
 Once a question is submitted, an email will be sent to the shop operator, including the sender's email address, enabling the operator to reply directly.

+#### Admin Backend System
+The shop will include a comprehensive admin backend accessible only to the shop owner.
+After logging in with secure admin credentials, the owner can:
+- View and manage all customers and their details
+- View and manage all orders with full order information
+- Browse a complete list of products with the ability to click and view detailed product descriptions
+- Access content management pages with a simple HDMI editor supporting minimal formatting
+- Manage configuration settings through a web interface
+- View sales analytics and customer support requests
+- Manage returns and customer inquiries

+The admin area will be protected by secure authentication and provide a clean, intuitive interface for shop management.

 #### Database and Technical Considerations
 For data storage, a small and simple database solution like SQLite will be utilized.
+All configuration variables, previously stored in configuration files, are now centralized in the SQLite database and manageable through the admin backend.
 During the order process, it is mandatory for the customer to agree to the terms and conditions.
 All required fields in the purchase pop-up will be validated; any missing or invalid fields will be immediately highlighted in red with a short message prompting the user to correct them.

 #### Language and Future Scalability
 For its initial release, the shop will be available in a single language: English.
 However, the architecture will be designed to allow for future expansion to support multiple languages.
 This first version aims to establish a solid foundation, keeping possibilities open for subsequent versions with additional functionalities.